Schistosoma mansoni: Diagnosis

 The presence of S. mansoni is detected by microscopic examination of parasite eggs in stool.
 A staining method called Kato-Katz technique is used for stool examination.
 It involves methylene blue-stained cellophane soaked in glycerine or glass slides.
-A bit costlier technique called formalin-ether concentration technique (FECT) is often used in combination with the direct faecal smear for higher accuracy.
+A costlier technique called formalin-ether concentration technique (FECT) is often used in combination with the direct faecal smear for higher accuracy.
 Serological and immunological tests are also available.
 Antibodies and antigens can be detected in the blood using ELISA to identify infection.
 Adult worm antigens can be detected by indirect haemagglutination assays (IHAs).
 Polymerase chain reaction (PCR) is also used for detecting the parasite DNA.
 Circulating cathodic antigen (CCA) in urine can be tested with lateral flow immune-chromatographic reagent strip and point-of-care (POC) tests.

-Egg detection and immunologic tests are not that sensitive.
+Egg detection and immunologic tests are not particularly sensitive.
 Polymerase chain reaction (PCR) based testing is accurate and rapid.
-They, however, are not frequency used in countries were the disease is common due to the cost of the equipment and the technical experience required to run them.
-Using a microscope to detect eggs costs about US$0.40 per test well PCR is about $US7 per test as of 2019.
-Loop-mediated isothermal amplification (LAMP) are being studied as they are lower cost.
+However, this is not frequently used in countries where the disease is common due to the cost of the equipment and the technical expertise required to run them.
+Using a microscope to detect eggs costs about US$0.40 per test while PCR is about $US7 per test as of 2019.
+Loop-mediated isothermal amplification (LAMP) is being studied as it is lower cost.
 LAMP testing is not commercially available as of 2019.